komi786/cde_mapper/README.md

 ## Installation Requirements

-To run **CDE_Mapper**, you need to install the packages mentioned in requirements.in file:
+To run **CT_Mapper**, you need to install the packages mentioned in requirements.in file:

 You can install these dependencies using `pip`: